Inverse Kinematics with Forward Dynamics Solvers for Sampled Motion Tracking

 Our intention now is to achieve $\bm{M}^{-1} (\bm{q})$ to be an almost constant, diagonal matrix for all possible joint configurations $\bm{q}$, as illustrated on the right.
 So that the gain matrices $\bm{K}_p$ and $\bm{K}_d$ generate uniform system accelerations $\ddot{\bm{x}}$, and our control loop from Fig.~\ref{fig:fd_ik_solver} has equal convergence throughout the Cartesian workspace.

-To achieve this behavior, we follow a mechanically-motivated assumption: The error-correcting $\bm{f}$ acts directly on the mechanism's end-effector.
-If this end-effector comprises all of the mechanism's mass and inertia, as illustrated in Fig.~\ref{fig:virtual_mechanism}a, then joint configurations will have less effects on $\bm{M}$.
+To achieve this behavior, we follow a mechanically-motivated assumption: The error-correcting $\bm{f}$ acts directly on the mechanism's end~effector.
+If this end~effector comprises all of the mechanism's mass and inertia, as illustrated in Fig.~\ref{fig:virtual_mechanism}a, then joint configurations will have less effects on $\bm{M}$.
 The overall center of mass remains unchanged.

 This effect is depicted in Fig.~\ref{fig:virtual_mechanism}b where $\bm{f}$ experiences the same rotational inertia $\bm{M}$, although having shifted most of the mechanism's structure away from the rotatory axis in one case.
 In the experiments section we sample a massive number of joint configurations and show empirically that this approach indeed achieves a good homogenization of $\bm{M}^{-1} = \bm{J} \bm{H}^{-1} \bm{J}^T$.